TIPWelcome to my CS205 lecture notes! Because the lecture is not in English, I will try my best to translate it.

 Each

-should ideally test only one condition, so it’s clear which condition failed if the assertion triggers.// Not recommended assert(nOffset >= 0 && nOffset + nSize <= m_nInformationSize); // Recommended assert(nOffset >= 0); assert(nOffset + nSize <= m_nInformationSize);
+assertshould ideally test only one condition, so it’s clear which condition failed if the assertion triggers.// Not recommended assert(nOffset >= 0 && nOffset + nSize <= m_nInformationSize); // Recommended assert(nOffset >= 0); assert(nOffset + nSize <= m_nInformationSize);- All

-- Assertions should not be used to handle expected runtime errors (like user input errors, file not found, etc.), which should be handled by exception handling or other error-handling mechanisms.
+assertcalls can be removed at compile time by defining the macroNDEBUG(No Debug) before including<cassert>.
+This is typically done for release builds to avoid performance overhead and program termination due to assertions.#define NDEBUG // Place before #include <cassert> #include <cassert> - Assertions should not be used to handle expected runtime errors (like user input errors, file not found, etc.), which should be handled by exception handling or other error-handling mechanisms.
 Assertions are for programmer errors.

 - All